igorwojda/android-showcase/README.md

 multiple classes:

 - **Retrofit Service** - defines a set of API endpoints
-- **Retrofit Response Model** - definition of the network objects for given endpoint (top-level model for the data consists of `ApiModels`)
+- **Retrofit Response Model** - definition of the network objects for a given endpoint (top-level model for the data consists of `ApiModels`)
 - **Retrofit Api Data Model** - defines the network objects (sub-objects of the `Response Model`)
 - **Room Database** - persistence database to store app data
 - **Room DAO** - interact with the stored data
 - **Room Entity** - definition of the stored objects

-Both `Retrofit API Data Models` and `Room Entities` contain annotations, so given framework understands how to parse the data into objects.
+Both `Retrofit API Data Models` and `Room Entities` contain annotations, so the given framework understands how to parse the data into objects.

 ### Data Flow